Brisbane’s best craft beer bars revealed

-Brisbane has been crowned Australia’s coolest city by those young, fab and roaming funsters over at Lonely Planet and we think we know why.
-It’s not about the rise of the chichi food joints or the boom in glam new bars.
+In 2014, Brisbane was crowned Australia’s coolest city by those young, fab and roaming funsters over at Lonely Planet and we think we know why.
+It’s not about the rise of the chichi food joints or the boom in glam new bars and roof top joints.
 Nope, we’ve taken off our beer goggles and got to the core of what makes us cool.

 It all comes down to our coldies.